 Creating Value for Our Shareholders

 Harsco has three market leading businesses and the Company is driving to develop and strengthen its portfolio of businesses, achieve Continuous Improvement, capture profitable growth opportunities, balance its portfolio and generate returns above its cost of capital.
-The Company’s focus in its Rail and Industrial Segments remains on disciplined growth organically and through acquisitions that improve the competitive positions of these businesses in core and adjacent markets.
-In the Company’s Metals & Minerals Segment, the focus is on maintaining capital discipline and expanding business relationships with existing and new customers.
+The Company’s focus in its Rail and Industrial Segments remains on disciplined growth organically including through product innovations and on acquisitions that improve the competitive positions of these businesses in core and adjacent markets.
+In the Company’s Metals & Minerals Segment, the focus is on maintaining capital discipline and developing critical service innovations as well as driving growth through expanding business relationships with existing and new customers and introducing environmental solutions into other industrial markets.
 By executing these strategies, Harsco expects to realize improvements in return on invested capital (ROIC) and free cash flow in future years.

 To learn more about Harsco’s strategy and commitment to enhancing shareholder value, click on the links in the left-hand navigation.